peer/doc/README.md

 The translations are handled by the [vue-gettext](https://github.com/Polyconseil/vue-gettext) package.

-These steps are followed to generate them:
+To generate translations:

 1. Run `npm run extract-strings` to extract user-visible strings.
 2. Go to `translations/locale` and find the `.po` file associated with the language you want to translate.
+3. Update the `.po` file with translations for extracted strings.
-3. Generate an updated translations JSON file by running `npm run translate`
+4. Generate an updated translations JSON file by running `npm run translations`.